Before you begin using Grant Runner, you need to:

 Get Access to SAGE

 SAGE (System to Administer Grants Electronically) is the UW system through which you submit your grant materials to the Office of Sponsored Programs (OSP).
-In order to use SAGE, you have access.
-SAGE uses the UW security system known as ASTRA (Access to Systems, Tools, Resources and Applications).
+In order to use SAGE, you have must have access.
+SAGE uses the UW Access to Systems, Tools, Resources and Applications (ASTRA) tool.

 If you have difficulty logging in, contact your unit’s ASTRA administrator to ensure you have a role.